yuki-yano10/CrosSplice/README.md

 ## Validation output

-The validation step outputs a sample-level tab-delimited file.
+The validation step outputs a tab-delimited file.
 Each row represents one candidate variant in one RNA-seq sample.
 Genomic coordinates are reported according to the GRCh38 reference genome.

 <br>